Chronology of the 2009 Honduran constitutional crisis: July 2

 Honduran police confirmed the presence of Venezuelans, Cubans and Nicaraguans.

 Honduran Congress passed an emergency decree that limits public gatherings following Zelaya's arrest.
 Honduran government restricted street protests and news organizations.

 More marches against Zelaya and in favor of the new government were carried out in Tegucigalpa.
 The anti-Zelaya demonstrators, numbering over 10,000 according to La Prensa, chanted against Zelaya, Hugo Chávez, and foreign interference in Honduran affairs.

 In San Pedro Sula, 350 police and military broke up the thousands of pro-Zelaya protesters who were demonstrating in the center of the city with tear gas and water cannons and chased protesters for blocks.
 During the pursuit, some protesters committed acts of vandalism.
-Xinhua reports at least 2 deaths, 60 injuries, and 270 arrests.
+Xinhua reported at least two deaths, 60 injuries, and 270 arrests.
 El Tiempo notes that among the arrested were bystanders not involved in the demonstration.
 Police are now stationed in the center of the city to prevent demonstrators from recongregating.

 The police announced the arrest of Marcelo Chimirri, ex-manager of the phone company Hondutel, who they accused of corruption.
 Marcelo Chimirri was appointed head of Hondutel by Zelaya.
 Marcelo Chimirri had been under investigation for his involvement with the Latinode case in Miami where Latinode executives confessed to paying bribes to Hondutel executives in exchange for lower rates.

 The Committee of Relatives of the Disappeared in Honduras (COFADEH), an association for civil rights, said that on Wednesday 1 July, police and military were flattening homes and sequestering people in the communities of Olancho, which is the birthplace of the president in exile, Manuel Zelaya Rosales.
 The military operations have occurred in communities Guacoca, San Francisco de la Paz, and Salamá Guarizama.
 The association denounced that the Armed Forces and the Police have unleashed repression against the people of Honduras and all liability for the violations being committed against social leaders, against whom there are arrest warrants, residents, rural communities, students, peasants and workers.

 Zelaya, meanwhile, announced to a press conference that he would pardon those involved in what he called "the coup" when he returns as President of Honduras.
 "I am a Christian and know how to forgive and pardon.
 The people of Honduras will not forgive, but from me, in my heart, there is no ill-will towards anyone", he said.

 Micheletti's government stated that it is willing to hold this year's presidential election early, and that it might hold a referendum on allowing Zelaya to serve the remainder of his term, although holding such a referendum immediately would be "difficult".

 July 3

 Around 70,000 people demonstrated for the constitution and against Zelaya.

-A video showing the army shooting out pro-Zelaya protestors' bus tires was released on CNN.
+A video showing the army shooting out pro-Zelaya protesters' bus tires was released on CNN.